asu-cis-capstone/sogetiskills/Source/Documentation/SogetiSkills.Core.DatabaseMigrations/SqlDatabaseMigration/_ctor.md

 SqlDatabaseMigration Constructor
 ================================
-Represents a single migration to be made to the database.
+Instantiates a new instance of the SqlDatabaseMigration class.

 **Namespace:** [SogetiSkills.Core.DatabaseMigrations][1]
 **Assembly:**